HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-04-03-Dijkstra's-Prime-Number-Algorithm.md

 smallest prime number such that $$\sqrt{x} < q$$.

-It turns out, that the limit prime `q` is always smaller than `x`, and hence we can ind `q` in our table of already computed prime numbers:
+It turns out, that the limit prime `q` is always smaller than `x`, and hence we can find `q` in our table of already computed prime numbers:
 `P[q_idx] = q`.
 (I was not able to find a simple proof of this assertion, but it follows from
 [Bertrand's postulate](https://www.wikiwand.com/en/Bertrand's_postulate)